antoine7878/ALT_LabBook-pub/README.md

 ## Installation

-Tested with Qt 5.15.2 MinGW 32-bit and Chemdraw professionnal 19.0
+Tested on windows 10, with Qt 5.15.2, MinGW 32-bit and Chemdraw professionnal 19.0

 ## Licence
 MIT